vvvv/The-Gray-Book/reference/hde/exporting.md

 ## Advanced build configuration
 > [!NOTE]
 > This is only true for 2022.5 preview builds!

-Using [MSBuild](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-concepts?view=vs-2022) you can customize the build process in many details.
+The build process can be customized in many details.
 Next to your main .vl file, place a .props file with the same name.
-This is actually a .xml file which you can configure to your needs.
+This is actually an .xml file which you can configure to your needs using [MSBuild](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-concepts?view=vs-2022) syntax.

 ## Useful nodes
 - Args [System] to access commandline arguments the app was called with